Data skipping library for notebooks

 Data skipping can significantly boost the performance of SQL queries by skipping over irrelevant data based on summary metadata associated with each data object.
 Data skipping is a performance optimization feature which means that using data skipping does not affect the content of the query results.

 The data skipping library is pre-installed on all Spark environments in Watson Studio.

-All Spark native data formats are supported, including Parquet, ORC, CSV, JSON and Avro.
+All Spark native data formats are supported, including Parquet, ORC, CSV, JSON, Avro and TSV.
 When an SQL query is triggered, the summary metadata is scanned and all objects whose metadata does not overlap with the given predicate in the query are skipped.

 To use data skipping, you need to create indexes on one or more columns of the data set.
 After this is done, Spark SQL queries can benefit from data skipping.
 In general, you should index the columns which are queried most often in the WHERE clause.

 |Index type||Description||Applicable to predicates in WHERE clauses||Column types|